AntennaHouse/analysis-utility/README.md

 ### Customizing Ant

 Ant properties can be set in `properties.local.xml` in the current directory or in `system.local.properties` in the **analysis-utility** directory.
-Do not modify `system.properties` as your changes could be overwritten when **analysis-utility** is updated.
+Do not modify `system.properties` because your changes could be overwritten when **analysis-utility** is updated.

 ## Report PDF